Jud9X/Go/README.md

 Current big "to-do's":

 1. Complete the required functionality (e.g. Record class, dates, profile pictures etc...)
-2. Add a JavaFX GUI (including login page)
+2. Improve JavaFX GUI (and add login page)
-3. Add exception handling (after GUI)
+3. Add exception handling (as part of improving GUI)
 4. Add saving and loading
 5. Add Javadoc
 6. Make the GUI look nice and add cool extra features (like highlighting where a piece will go when the mouse hovers over that area, different colour themes, optional confirmation boxes after each move, undo (last) move(s), music...)